 - Race for the Cure: Wear your pink!

-- Costume Contest: Saturday @ 6 - 7 pm at Team Faith
+- Halloween Costume Contest: Saturday @ 6:00 pm at Team Faith

-- There is a Indiana Helmet Law that we want our GNCC racers to know about.
+- There is an Indiana Helmet Law that we want our GNCC racers to know about.
 All minors under the age of 18 must wear a helmet at all times on a dirt bike or ATV at Ironman Raceway.
-This means if you are riding your bike to the start line, registration or tech, you must have a helmet on at all times!
-We require everyone to wear a helmet, including adults 18 and over, but wanted to inform you of the state law.

 The Ironman GNCC is one of the most popular races on the circuit.
 Tom's Marine Sales, the local Polaris dealership hosts the event, and their large farm offers plenty of land for the track.
 Community support for this race is amazing.
 Ironman GNCC banners hang downtown, and the spectator count is incredible.
 The event has grown so much that it’s overflowing from race to full-on industry trade show with many companies displaying the next year's models.